vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws.md

 Use this procedure to delete the management cluster as well as all of the AWS objects Tanzu Kubernetes Grid created such as VPC, subnets and NAT Gateways.

-**Note**: Be sure to wait until all the workload clusters have been reconciled before deleting the management cluster or infrastructure will need to be manually cleaned up.
+> **Note** Be sure to wait until all the workload clusters have been reconciled before deleting the management cluster or infrastructure will need to be manually cleaned up.

 Running the following command will delete the objects.